Gene Shinozaki

 Gene V Shinozaki (篠崎 仁, Shinozaki Jin), better known as Gene Shinozaki and formerly GVSBeatbox, is a Japanese-American beatboxer, singer-songwriter, street performer, multi-instrumentalist, and music producer.
-He is currently a member of the beatbox crew Beatbox House and half of the world-champion tag team Spider Horse.
+He is currently a member of the beatbox crew The Beatbox House and half of the world-champion tag team SPIDERHORSE.

 Career

 Shinozaki was originally from California but soon moved to Boston to attend Berklee College of Music before dropping out due to disinterest in the program.
 While touring with his band "DC Wonder" he decided to pursue a career in beatboxing after watching an interview with Reeps One.
 Over two years he started street performing, began gigging and eventually was featured on the TV show So You Think You Can Dance in the beatbox/dance duo "Movement Box".
 Shinozaki started beatbox battling in 2013.
 In 2015 he won the Grand Beatbox Battle in Switzerland He then became sound engineer for Beatbox television and joined the group Beatbox House.
 In 2017 Shinozaki released his debut album, "Sound and Human".
 Shinozaki has been ranked among the top 8 beatboxers in the world.